 All photography should be mounted or framed.

-Lot 2: A PHOTO STORY.
-About 5 to 10 black and white or color pictures which depict a simple story.
+Lot 2: PHOTO STORY – About 5 to 10 black and white or color pictures which depict a simple story.

-An enlarged 4x6, 5x7 or 8x10 mounted and titled color or black and white photograph.
+All entries below must be an enlarged 4x6, 5x7 or 8x10 mounted and titled color or black and white photograph

 Lot 5: PERSON PORTRAIT